GitFocusOfficial/fcc-cafemenu/README.md

 Delete the three existing type selectors and replace them with one selector list that centers the text for the h1, h2, and p elements.

+Step 14

+You have styled three elements by writing CSS inside the style tags.
+This works, but since there will be many more styles, it's best to put all the styles in a separate file and link to it.

+We have created a separate styles.css file for you and switched the editor view to that file.
+You can change between files with the tabs at the top of the editor.

+Start by rewriting the styles you have created into the styles.css file.
+Make sure to exclude the opening and closing style tags.